laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 Passing all of the data from a request to your model can be risky.
 Imagine you have a page where users can edit their profiles.
 If you were to pass the entire request to the model, then a user could edit *any* column they like, such as an `is_admin` column.
 This is called a [mass assignment vulnerability](https://en.wikipedia.org/wiki/Mass_assignment_vulnerability).

 Laravel protects you from accidentally doing this by blocking mass assignment by default.
 Mass assignment is very convenient though, as it prevents you from having to assign each attribute one-by-one.
-We can enable mass assignment for safe attributes my marking them as "fillable".
+We can enable mass assignment for safe attributes by marking them as "fillable".

-Let's add the `$fillable` property to our `Chirp` model enable mass-assignment for the `message` attribute:
+Let's add the `$fillable` property to our `Chirp` model to enable mass-assignment for the `message` attribute:

 ```php filename=app/Models/Chirp.php
 <?php